beyond-all-reason/Beyond-All-Reason/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 PR Template!
 If any commented sections are not relevant to this PR, remove them.
-Please fill out the uncommented section with any relevant information -->
+Please fill out the uncommented sections with any relevant information.
+-->

 ### Work done